CLI Reference

 mdl check myproject/ --ignore-warnings

-Error Reporting: The check command provides comprehensive error reporting with:
+Output and Error Reporting: The check command provides comprehensive error reporting with:

 - Exact file location (line, column)